htay-htay-thwe/htay-htay-thwe/README.md

 I am a student of Mae Fah Luang University, taking major in Digital and Communication Engineering.
 I am a passionate Web Developer with experience in building modern web applications using React,Laravel and Vue.
 I am interested in Cloud Computing, Kubernetes, and Cybersecurity, and I enjoy learning new technologies and building real-world projects.
+I am self-drive.
+I do personal projects by learning new technologies outside of coursework to imporve my skills and keep up with latest technology.

 ---